y0nil/kusto.blog/blog-posts/data-partitioning.md

   | order by count_ desc
   ```
 - The cardinality of the chosen hash partition key is low.
-  - For example: Table `T` has a column `Severity` with only 5 unique values ("Verbose", "Info", "Warning", "Error", "Critical"), but you frequently filter on this column.
+  - For example: Table `T` has a column `Severity` with only 5 unique values ("Verbose", "Info", "Warning", "Error", "Critical"), even if you frequently filter on this column.
-- You have many outliers in your data, that will result with a large amount of extents.
+- You have many outliers in your data, that will result with a large amount of small extents.
   - For example: you defined a uniform range datetime partition key, with a range of 1 day, but there are many records with 'bad' datetime values in the column from the distant past/future (e.g. `0003-12-31` and `3020-07-11`).

 More importantly - make sure you: